www-gctrl-org/engine/README.md

 # engine
-We're on a mission to enable real-time system controls on every platform.
+We are on a mission to empower engineers to create high-performance controls through intuitive, code-free design tools.